“Shallow” Lyrics Meaning (Lady Gaga & Bradley Cooper)

 This part drives home how far they’ve moved away from surface-level living.

-It feels like a mantra, a reminder that they’ve already left the shallow water behind and can’t—or won’t—go back.
+It feels like a mantra, a reminder that they’ve already left the shallow water behind and can’t or won’t go back.

 “Shallow” Song Meaning: The Search for Something Real

-At its core, “Shallow” is about two people asking each other if they’re really happy or just pretending.
+“Shallow” is about two people asking each other if they’re really happy or just pretending.
 Both seem worn down by fame, addiction, or expectations, and they’re questioning if there’s something more meaningful out there.

 The song explores the tension between staying safe in a shallow, controlled life versus diving deep into something unknown and real.
 It’s about risking pain and facing your own flaws to find true connection or purpose.